 6. Who writes test plans and test cases?

-Generally test plans are typically written by the quality assurance lead while testers usually write test cases.
+Generally, test plans are typically written by the quality assurance lead while testers usually write test cases.

 7. Is quality assurance and testing the same?

-Quality assurance and testing is not the same.
+Quality assurance and testing are not the same.
 Testing is considered to be a subset of QA.
 QA is should be incorporated throughout the software development life cycle while testing is the phase that occurs after the coding phase.

 8. What is a negative test case?